DanielTakeshi/IL_ROS_HSR/README.md

 ## Preparation and Setup for Data Collection

-Make sure an AR maker is taped on the ground, [and that it is AR maker 11][3], and that the robot is in a good starting position by using the joystick, so that it can see the AR marker. **For these steps, be sure you are in HSRB mode (`export ROS_MASTER_URI ...`) and in the correct python virtual environment!** I use packages that you see in the `requirements.txt` on the GitHub repository.
+Make sure an AR marker is taped on the ground, [and that it is AR marker 11][3], and that the robot is in a good starting position by using the joystick, so that it can see the AR marker. **For these steps, be sure you are in HSRB mode (`export ROS_MASTER_URI ...`) and in the correct python virtual environment!** I use packages that you see in the `requirements.txt` on the GitHub repository.